 It feels incredible to be training again for the Bermuda Half Marathon.
 What makes the journey even sweeter is that Nicole, one of my dear runner friends in cyberspace is training for the Houston Marathon again that takes place on the same day as Bermuda.
 Houston was her first Marathon and we are on the same training cycle again supporting each other while we relish training for these races the 2nd time around.

-After our training run we went to Tamo at the Seaport Hotel for lunch, went into the pool to stretch and recover from the run and I took a hot shower with an ice cold water flush.
+After our training run we had lunch, went into the pool at our Health Club to stretch and recover from the run and I took a hot shower with an ice cold water flush.

 Yesterday Tom and I went for retail therapy.
 I must admit that I like the way I look and feel in clothes now.
 Shopping used to be such drudgery for me - especially for dress shoes and clothes other than running gear.
 It was a dreary rainy day so it was perfect weather to head to the mall.
-We've got several events coming up and I also wanted to buy something that I can wear when we present at the World Congress in May.
-We haven't heard that our presentation has been accepted but I believe it has already been accepted.
-What better way to affirm that than by buying a power pants suit right?
 I tried on one suit and ordinarily I would settle but not yesterday.
 I found a fabulous Calvin Klein suit on sale with a gorgeous sleeveless top to wear underneath it.
 Shoe shopping was at first a little frustrating and then I said, "I find the shoes that I need with ease."
 I found these adorable Lucky Brand flats that reminded me of the Capezio ballet shoes I wore before I contracted paralytic polio.